deadlyvipers/dojo_rules/introduction.md

 On my way to becoming a GitHub Master.

-My favorite path is JavaScript.
+I love Ruby and JavaScript.

+* Ruby on Rails
+*Git